bmc/grizzled-slf4j/index.md

     <dependency>
       <groupId>org.clapper</groupId>
       <artifactId>grizzled-slf4j_2.7.7</artifactId>
-      <version>0.5</version>
+      <version>0.6</version>
     </dependency>

-For Scala 2.9.0, use:
+For Scala 2.9.0-1, use:

     <dependency>
       <groupId>org.clapper</groupId>
-      <artifactId>grizzled-slf4j_2.9.0</artifactId>
-      <version>0.5</version>
+      <artifactId>grizzled-slf4j_2.9.0-1</artifactId>
+      <version>0.6</version>
     </dependency>

-There are versions of this API for Scala 2.7.7, 2.8.0, 2.8.1 and 2.9.0.
+There are versions of this API for Scala 2.7.7, 2.8.0, 2.8.1, 2.9.0 and 2.9.0-1.

 For more information on using Maven and Scala, see Josh Suereth's [Scala Maven Guide][].

 ### Using with SBT

+#### 0.7.x

-If you're using [SBT][] (the Simple Build Tool) to compile your code, you can place the following lines in your project file (i.e., the Scala file in your `project/build/` directory):
+If you're using [SBT][] 0.7.x to compile your code, you can place the following line in your project file (i.e., the Scala file in your `project/build/` directory):

-    val grizzled = "org.clapper" %% "grizzled-slf4j" % "0.5"
+    val grizzled_sl4fj = "org.clapper" %% "grizzled-slf4j % "0.6"

-**NOTES**

-1. The first doubled percent is *not* a typo.
-It tells SBT to treat Grizzled SLF4J as a cross-built library and automatically inserts the Scala version you're using into the artifact ID.
-It will *only* work if you are building with Scala 2.7.7, Scala 2.8.0, or Scala 2.8.1 See the [SBT cross-building][] page for details.

-2. Prior to Grizzled SLF4J, version 0.3, you also had to specify the location of a custom Maven repository.
-With version 0.3 and later, however, Grizzled SLF4J is now being published to the [Scala Tools Maven repository][], which SBT automatically searches.
+#### 0.10.x

+If you're using [SBT][] 0.10.x to compile your code, you can use the following line in your `build.sbt` file (for Quick Configuration).
+If you're using an SBT 0.10.x Full Configuration, you're obviously smart enough to figure out what to do, on your own.

+    libraryDependencies += "org.clapper" %% "grizzled-slf4j % "0.6"

 ## Building from Source